 Water and Wastewater Sector Threat Analysis Report

-This report, issued twice each year, is informed by a survey of WaterISAC members and an analysis of open source information about security incidents involving water and wastewater during the prior six months.
-It is distributed to WaterISAC members and trusted partners.
+This report, issued annually, addresses the threat environment, whether from physical, cyber or other threats.
+It is informed by a survey of WaterISAC members and an analysis of open source information about security incidents.

 Quarterly Incident Summaries

 Each quarter WaterISAC release a summary of incidents in the water sector, collected from anonymized survey results as well from direct reports from members, federal agencies, security firms and open sources.

 15 Cybersecurity Fundamentals for Water and Wastewater Utilities